 We can note some important points that are directly referenced or alluded to in this graphic:

 -- The "S4" badge is period-incorrect for a DoE-issued item: it uses (plagiarizes) the older-style diagonal blue stripes from early 1980s badges that were eventually superseded by versions using a simple white background and gold markings, yet Lazar claims that he worked at "S4" from late 1988 to early 1989.
 Of course, one could counter that his badge was not issued by the DoE but rather the Department of Naval Intelligence - except that there was no such "Department".
 There was and is only an Office of Naval Intelligence, within the Department of the Navy.
 But, as Amy points out, using a fake "Department of Naval Intelligence" designation shielded Lazar from being accused of impersonating a federal employee, which is a felony.
 Legally, this was thus a shrewd move on his part.
-Likewise, he did well to claim that he worked at "S4" - which in his story was a base dug into Papoose Mountain - rather than Area 51-proper, as the latter would have garnered a greater outcry from real Area 51 veterans.
+Similarly, he did well to claim that he worked at "S4" - which in his story was a base dug into Papoose Mountain - rather than Area 51-proper, as the latter would have garnered a greater outcry from genuine Area 51 veterans.

 -- The letter font for "MAJ" on Lazar's "S4 badge" is the same as that on his actual LANL security card.
 Of course, there is no "Maj" or "Majestic" clearance.
 It's a trope from UFO lore that's been doing the rounds for decades.
 It was certainly well known within UFO circles by the time that Lazar aired his story.
 Even if the "Majestic 12" group existed, it would be ridiculous for this super-secret cabal to advertise their presence on someone's security ID badge.
 Majestic 12 is reputed, in some versions of the myth, to be "above the President" on the issue of UFOs and extraterrestrials (in the 1987 interview with Knapp linked to earlier, Lear questions whether POTUS is told very much at all about the ET presence).
 Lazar's reference to the MJ-12 mythology was purely for the consumption and gratification of the UFO crowd, who Lazar wished to ingratiate himself to (despite claiming that he's "not interested in UFOs") by "validating" their mythology.